 Nutritional Benefits Of Cranberries

-It is known that American Indians used cranberries to make poultices, a soft and moist adhesive mass spread on a cloth and used to heal wounds.
+It is known that American Indians used cranberries to make poultices, a soft, moist adhesive mass spread on a cloth to heal wounds.
 In addition, they enjoyed cooked cranberries sweetened with maple syrup or honey.
 When the colonists arrived, they also developed a taste for sweetened versions of these tart-flavored red berries.

 By the beginning of the 18th century, the colonists exported cranberries to England.
 But, the history of cranberry cultivation changed forever in 1840 when a Massachusetts man observed that cranberries grew abundantly when the winds and tides filled his bog with sand.
 Bogs became the ideal medium for cranberry growth.
 It did not take long for cranberry cultivation to spread across the United States, especially in Wisconsin, Massachusetts, New Jersey, Oregon, and Washington.
 Even today, these states, led by New Jersey, are the largest producers worldwide of cranberries in bulk.